Dr Geoff Cox

 MA Digital Culture (from 2017-2018) and MA Computational Media (from 2018-2019), Goldsmiths, University of London.

-PhD examinations: 9 external (Aarhus, Goldsmiths, Helsinki, Kingston, Middlesex, Northumbria, Bournemouth, Huddersfield, University of the Arts London); 1 MPhil (Goldsmiths).
+PhD examinations: 12 external (Aarhus, Dundee, Goldsmiths, Helsinki, Kingston, Manchester Met, Middlesex, Northumbria, Bournemouth, Huddersfield, University of the Arts London); 1 MPhil (Goldsmiths).

-Software studies, computational culture and post-digital aesthetics, artistic research, contemporary art and curatorial practice, and critical theory.
+Software studies, computational culture and post-digital aesthetics, artistic research, contemporary art and curatorial practice, live coding and machine vision.

 Research degrees awarded to supervised students

-8 PhD completions (Aarhus, Plymouth, Westminster), 4 as DoS; 1 MPhil (Plymouth).
+8 PhD completions (Aarhus, Plymouth, Westminster); 1 MPhil (Plymouth).

 Grants & contracts

 2015-18.
-FKK Danish Research Council, The Contemporary Condition, at Aarhus University, co-principal investigator (with Jacob Lund), 6.2 million DKK
+FKK Danish Research Council, The Contemporary Condition, at Aarhus University, co-PI (with Jacob Lund), 6.2 million DKK

 2011-14.
 Aarhus University Ideas Grant, Disruptive Innovation in Art, Activism and Business, co-investigator, 500,000 DKK